jeranaias/navalletterformat/README.md

 ## Features

-### Live PDF Preview
-Toggle real-time preview to see your formatted letter as you type.
-Debounced updates for smooth performance.

 ### One-Click PDF Generation
 Click "Download PDF" and get your formatted letter instantly.
 No external tools, no accounts, no waiting.

-### 20 Pre-Built Templates
-Start from common letter types instead of blank.
-Search by name or filter by category.

 ### SSIC Search (2,240 Codes)
 Complete database from SECNAV M-5210.2 (August 2018).
 Type a subject and get matching codes: